vlang/v/doc/docs.md

 x := Alphabet(Abc{'test'}) // sum type
 if x is Abc {
-	// x is automatically casted to Abc and can be used here println(x)
+	// x is automatically cast to Abc and can be used here println(x)
 }
 if x !is Abc {